Kladno District: Economy

-The largest employers with its headquarters in Kladno District and at least 1,000 employers are:
+The largest employers with headquarters in Kladno District and at least 1,000 employees are:

 Transport

 The D7 motorway from Prague to Chomutov, including the unfinished section, leads across the district.
 The D6 motorway from Prague to Karlovy Vary passes through the southern part of the district.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: